ffmcgee725/CAIPs/CAIPs/caip-341.md

 The `target` field in the `walletData` interface is used to specify the connection method for the wallet.
 This CAIP introduces the `extensionId` type as a valid target type.

-This field MAY be included in the `walletData`, and if included, SHOULD be an object containing `extensionId` type used to connect to wallets using `externally_connectable`.
+This field MAY be included in the `walletData`, and if included, SHOULD be an array with an object containing `extensionId` type used to connect to wallets using `externally_connectable`.

 ```typescript
 interface WalletData {